-Plants obtain some nutrients from the decomposing straw, but still need all the required nutrients.
-Provide them with right proportions of nutrients so that they can achieve optimal growth and produce healthy yields.
+Plants obtain some nutrients from the decomposing straw but still need all the required nutrients.
+Provide them with the right proportions of nutrients so that they can achieve optimal growth and produce healthy yields.

 7. Always Check Your Crops for Any Nutrient Deficiency

-Plants require macronutrients such as phosphorous, potassium and nitrogen in large amounts as well as several minerals in smaller quantities.
-The most prevalent deficiency being nitrogen deficiency; it becomes apparent when you notice premature leaves turning yellow.
+Plants require macronutrients such as phosphorous, potassium, and nitrogen in large amounts as well as several minerals in smaller quantities.
+The most prevalent deficiency is nitrogen deficiency; it becomes apparent when you notice premature leaves turning yellow.

 Other common signs of nutrient deficiency include necrosis of leaf margins-potassium deficiency and purpling of leaves-phosphorus deficiency.
-Take preventive measures rather than trying remedying the deficiencies after they occur.
+Take preventive measures rather than trying to remedy the deficiencies after they occur.

-Those who prefer regular chemical fertilizer should use a NPK fertilizer that matches the specific needs of the planted crops.
+Those who prefer regular chemical fertilizer should use an NPK fertilizer that matches the specific needs of the planted crops.